walthierer/Creative_Hacktivism/creative_hacktivism.md

 # Creative Hacktivism

-## Introductory question:
-When you think of an activist, who or what comes to mind?

 ## The Creative Hacktivist - composition of the term
 <p align="center" width="100%">
   <img width="800" alt="critical engineering manifesto" src="images/creative_hacktivism_composition.jpg">